One of Gloucester's earliest churches on a storied site

-The name St. Mary de Lode, the church in St. Mary's Square, is an indication of the proximity of the former river channel, the word lode meaning a passage across a river.
+The name St. Mary de Lode, the church in St. Mary's Square, is an indication of the proximity of a now extinct channel of the River Severn, the word lode meaning a passage across a river.
 This name is first recorded in 1523, the church having been previously known as St. Mary before the abbey gate.
 The church is the elder of the area, with a history to rival that of the Cathedral.

 The church first appears in the documentary record in the mid-12th century, though a mention of the only parish church in Gloucester that appears in the Domesday Book of 1086 is believed to be a reference to St. Mary de Lode.